 Report Report Title Rec.
 No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2007/1 Voluntary Contribution in the United Nations System 3 Executive heads should review the existing policies and procedures of their respective organizations that guide interactions with donor countries and revise them, as appropriate, to ensure that those interactions are conducted in a systematic and open manner.
 E Enhanced effectiveness Accepted In progress Partially Consultations with the Board take place throughout the year.
-The Secretariat has engaged the Board membership in a review of its financial framework, including of existing programme categories.
-The Executive Board is also invited to contribute to a review of existing programme categories.
+The Secretariat has engaged th Board membership in a review its financial framework, includir of existing programme categories.
+The Executive Boa is also invited to contribute to a review of existing programme categories.
 The Resourcing Strategy for a Changing Environment was approved by the Executive Board in February 2010.
-WFP's Government Donor Relations Division engages with donors through bilateral consultations.
+WFP's Government Donor Relations Division engages wit donors through bilateral consultations.
 A Strategic Resource Allocation Committee has been established to make prioritization of resources more strategic.
-The first of a series of workshops on project planning, resourcing and prioritization took place in Rome in December 2010 to outline current processes for: i) the project life cycle resulting in WFP's programme of work; and ii) resourcing needs, forecasting and allocation.
+The first of a series of workshops on project planning, resourcing an prioritization took place in Rom in December 2010 to outline current processes for: i) the project life cycle resulting in WFP's programme of work; and ii) resourcing needs, forecastin and allocation.

-Report Report Title Rec.
+ANNEX II: P REVIO US REPORTS BY THE JOINT INSPEC RELEVANT TO THE WORK OF V NFP, 2007 7, 2008 AND 2009 Report Report Title Rec.
 No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2007/1 Voluntary Contribution in the United Nations System 4 The legislative bodies of United Nations system organizations should request their respective executive heads to expedite work on the harmonization of support cost recovery policies that is currently being carried out under the auspices of the CEB.
-L Dissemination of best practices Accepted In progress Partially The Secretariat, in consultation with the Board, is reviewing its financial framework, including aspects of cost-recovery.
-An indirect support costs (ISC) rate of 7 percent was again approved by the Board at EB.2/2009.
-2007/1 Voluntary Contribution in the United Nations System 5 The legislative bodies of United Nations system organizations should request their respective executive heads to ensure that agreements negotiated with individual donor countries for associate expert/junior professional officer (JPO) programmes include a funding component for candidates from underand unrepresented countries.
-L Enhanced effectiveness Under consideration In progress Partially The issue of sponsorship of developing-country candidates was discussed again at the 7th Meeting of National Recruitment Services and United Nations Organizations on the Associate Expert/JPO/associate professional officer (APO) Scheme; donors confirmed the importance of supporting candidates from developing countries.
-Another donor has come forward with a proposal to sponsor a large number of developing country candidates; it is hoped that other donors will maintain and increase their support.

-Report Report Title Rec.
-No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks The JPO programme allows donors to be exclusive sponsors of contracts for professionals from their own countries.
-(The exception is the Netherlands, which also funds JPOs from developing countries).
-WFP continues to work with other United Nations organizations to encourage the donor community to continue funding JPO candidates from under-represented developing countries.
-2007/1 Voluntary Contribution in the United Nations System 7 Executive heads should ensure that the resource mobilization strategy developed for their respective organizations includes a centralized coordinating entity and that the roles, responsibilities and any delegated authorities for resource mobilization are clearly specified in appropriate administrative instruments.
-E Enhanced efficiency Accepted Yes Partially Following the adoption of the WFP Strategic Plan (2008-2013) in June 2008, WFP's resourcing efforts have been aligned with it.
+L Dissemination of best practices Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.
+WFP 2007/1 Voluntary Contribution in the United Nations System 5 The legislative bodies of United Nations system organizations should request their respective executive heads to ensure that agreements negotiated with individual donor countries for associate expert/junior professional officer (JPO) programmes include a funding component for candidates from under- and unrepresented countries.
+L Enhanced effectiveness Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.
+2007/1 Voluntary Contribution in the United Nations System 7 Executive heads should ensure that the resource mobilization strategy developed for their respective organizations includes a centralized coordinating entity and that the roles, responsibilities and any delegated authorities for resource mobilization are clearly specified in appropriate administrative instruments. Ε Enhanced efficiency Accepted Implemented Partially Following the adoption of the WFP Strategic Plan (2008-2013) in June 2008, WFP's resourcing efforts have been aligned with it.
 Following restructuring of WFP in July 2009, the Government Donor Relations Division reports to the External Relations Department, headed by a Deputy Executive Director.
 2007/2 United Nations Staff Medical Coverage 1 The legislative bodies of the United Nations system organizations should formally recognize staff health insurance as an important integral part of the common system.
 They should request the International Civil Service Commission (ICSC) to undertake periodic reviews with a view to making recommendations to the General Assembly.
-L Enhanced efficiency Under consideration WFP's position remained unchanged in December 2010 (1) Given that WFP participates in a common health insurance plan for Rome-based agencies, WFP subscribes to the following comments in relation to the JIU recommendation:
+L Enhanced efficiency Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.